fabiizw/blockchain-appl-arch_lab1/README.md

 I introduced an enum which holds the stage values and a new variable 'currentStage', which keeps track of the current stage phase.
 By default this variable is set to 'CREATE'.
 Again I implemented a new modifier which validates the current stage phase.
 I also added two new functions 'openVote' and 'endVote'.
 They are used for changing the currentStage variable.
-Changes are only possible from stage 'CREATE' to 'VOTE_OPEN' to 'VOTE_CLOSED'.
+Changes are only possible from stage 'CREATE' to 'VOTE_OPEN' to 'VOTE_CLOSED' or back to 'CREATE' in case one wants to add another restaurant/friend.
 The modifier 'inStage(Stage stage)' makes sure that this works properly.
 For every stage I made sure, that only a choosen set of funtions can be called (again added the 'inStage' modifier to these functions).
 For example, in the 'CREATE' stage one can execute the 'addFriends' function but not the 'doVote' function.

 Therefore, I could delete the 'voteOpen' variable and the corresponding modifier.

-Questions: One can switch to the VOTE_OPEN stage without having added friends and restaurants.
-Should I check this?
-Should I go back from VOTE_OPEN to CREATE for this reasion?

 ### Feat.
 4